pavans028/Web-Development-BootCamp/IntroToNode/Node Project/YelpCamp/readme.md

 * home                  /campgrounds/new  GET   Displays form to make a new campground
 * add_new_campground    /campgrounds      POST  Add new campground to DB
 * show_campground       /campgrounds/:id  GET   Shows info about one campground

+#V3 - Refactor the existing code and Styling

+#Refactor Mongoose Code
+* Create a models directory - Done
+* Use module.exports - Done
+* Require everything correctly! - Done

+#Add Seeds File
+* Add a initialSeeds.js file - Done
+* Run the seeds file every time the server starts - Done

+#Add the Comment model!
+* Make our errors go away! - Done
+* Display comments on campground show page - Done (Using .populate().exec() for show method)

+#Comment New/Create
+* Discuss nested routes - "/campgrounds/:id/comments/new" and "/campgrounds/:id/comments" - Done
+* Add the comment new and create routes - Done
+* Add the new comment form - Done

+#Style Show Page
+* Add sidebar to show page - Done
+    *  - col-md-9 and col-md-3 and list-group
+* Display comments nicely - Done
+    * Made custom css, app.css and placed it in public
+    * app.use(express.static(__dirname+"/public"));